 Some groups meet in person while others take place virtually.
-Please contact Sarah at firstname.lastname@example.org to inquire about the status of any group.
+Please contact our Client Care Coordinator at email@example.com.

 Sentier makes changes to our policies and meeting decisions regarding the COVID-19 pandemic based on recommendations from the MN Department of Health.
 Please see specific group pages for location information.